broadinstitute/cromwell/docs/api/RESTAPI.md

 <a name="engine-version-status-get"></a>
-### Returns the current health status of any monitored subsystems
+### Return the current health status of any monitored subsystems
 ```
 GET /engine/{version}/status
 ```